 - Coarse salt

-- Shredded sharp cheddar cheese (from a block*)
+- Freshly shredded sharp cheddar cheese (from a block)

 - Salt and pepper to taste

 Now we get to use those kindergarten play-doh skills.
 Roll each biscuit into a rope, about 12-15 inches long.
-Then, fold the rope into a pretzel, as shown, pinching the overlapping pieces together.
+Then, fold the rope into a pretzel shape, as shown, pinching the overlapping pieces together.

 Drop the pretzels, one at a time, into boiling water and let boil for just one minute, no longer.
-Remove with tongs and put back onto parchment lined baking sheet.
-Brush with melted butter and sprinkle with coarse salt.
+Remove with tongs and put back onto the parchment-lined cookie sheet.
+Brush with melted butter and sprinkle pretzels with coarse sea salt.

 Oh my, look at those beauties!